Menu

 You’ve got the choice of four camping areas at Mount Moffatt.

-Dargonelly Rock Hole and West Branch camping areas are the two larger spots (about 30 people each), while Rotary Shelter Shed and Top Moffatt are fairly small (3-4 sites each).
+Dargonelly Rock Hole and West Branch camping areas are the two larger spots, while Rotary Shelter Shed and Top Moffatt are fairly small.

 ROTARY SHELTER SHED

-Back in 2014, we simply rocked up at Mount Moffatt (no pre-booking required back then) and decided that Rotary Shelter Shed looked fantastic.
+Back in the early days, we simply rocked up at Mount Moffatt and decided that Rotary Shelter Shed looked fantastic.
 Sprawling views over Carnarvon National Park and only one other couple in a camper trailer in the same camping area.

-And because I loved it so much, we returned to the same spot last year.
+And because I loved it so much, we’ve returned to the same spot again.

 The Rotary Shelter Shed campsite is on the High Country Drive track, and the furthest into the park (30km from the entrance) of the four camping areas.

-This dirt road also goes out to the Head of Carnarvon Creek and often gets closed due to weather.
-It can get very wet and muddy around here, and the rangers might lock the gate.
+This road also goes out to the Head of Carnarvon Creek and often gets closed due to weather.
+It can get very wet and muddy around here, and the rangers might lock the gate at the start of the High Country Drive.

-In fact, in 2014 we got rained out and by the next morning, the road had turned into an ankle-deep mud track.
-In 2018, however, it was totally fine.
+One year we got rained out and by the next morning, the road had turned into an ankle-deep mud track.
+At the same time a few years later, it was totally fine.

 There is a water tap at Rotary Shelter Shed but be aware that the tap is located pretty close to the ground.
 This makes filling up any container or bottle a bit of a challenge.
 We really only used it to wash our hands and the dishes.

-Being at elevation (about 1,000m), camping here in winter can be a cold affair (around 0°C) so make sure you’ve got some warm woollies to keep you toasty on the rather fresh nights and mornings.
+Being at elevation (about 1,000m above sea level), camping here in winter can be a cold affair (around 0°C and less) so make sure you’ve got some warm woollies to keep you toasty on the rather fresh nights and mornings.

-Out here, it’s all about self-sufficient bush camping without any real facilities but at least you have a pit toilet and won’t need to dig a hole to bury your waste.
+Out here, it’s all about self-sufficient bush camping without any real facilities but at least you have a drop toilet and won’t need to dig a hole to bury your waste.

 TOP MOFFATT

-We only stayed at the Top Moffatt camping area for one night, and it was freezing.
+We’ve only stayed at Top Moffatt for one night once, and it was freezing.
 Absolutely freezing.

 It’s actually a really pleasant spot but I was disappointed when we first got there.
 There are no views to speak of and we’d left our site at the beautiful Rotary Shelter Shed behind to come here.
 Somehow in my mind, I thought we’d have views of something – I mean, it’s called Top Moffatt, right?

-You are camped at the base of Mount Moffatt (hence, Top Moffatt) but you can’t really see the mountain from the campsite.
+You are camped at the base of Mount Moffatt but you can’t really see the mountain from the campsite.
 You can only glimpse it on your way into the campground.

-There’s a creek on one side of the campground that we scrambled around for a bit, and a track to an old homestead, which we didn’t really explore since it was getting dark.
+There’s a creek on one side of the campground that we scrambled around for a bit, and a track to an old homestead but on the whole, there isn’t much to explore here.
+It’s more about relaxing in the bush.

 WEST BRANCH CAMPING AREA